SR-Pittu/FetchFrontendTakeHomeExercise/README.md

    ```
 4. Open the application in your browser at http://localhost:3000

+   </br> Or </br></br>

-5. You can open the application in your browser at https://fetchfrontendexercise.netlify.app
+You can open the application in your browser at https://fetchfrontendexercise.netlify.app
    </br>
    (Note: Please enable your cookies while using the above link.)